virtualizebrief/collection/realprint/readme.md

 ## [realprint-manager.ps1](realprint-manager.ps1)
 > [!NOTE]
 > Real print uses a flat file database.
-> You can use a sql database and we have implementions with them.
+> You can use a sql database and we have successful implementions using them.
 For simplicity on GitHub code has been written to use a flat file database structure.

 Manager provides a frontend for assigning printers to endpoints.
 Screen capture tells the story.